rocky114/math/README.md

 # Arithmetic
-the four fundamental operations of arithmetic
+the four fundamental operations of arithmetic.3